Targeted Muscle Reinnervation Surgery for Phantom Limb Pain

 What is Targeted Muscle Reinnervation (TMR)?

-Targeted Muscle Reinnervation (TMR) surgery involves the transfer of nerves that once controlled the amputated limb to reinnervate (restore function to) remaining muscles.
+Targeted Muscle Reinnervation (TMR) surgery involves transferring nerves that once controlled the amputated limb to reinnervate (restore function to) remaining muscles.
 Following surgery, nerves grow back into the new muscles, decreasing and potentially preventing misdirected nerve growth, which can contribute to pain within the residual limb.
 TMR has the potential to treat pain from neuromas while enabling amputee patients to return to their activities of daily living and improve prosthetic use and tolerance.

 What does a TMR surgery include?